 What is stress?

-Stress is a signal that our body or mind gives us to let us know that something is not great and needs to be looked at.
+Stress is a signal that our body or mind gives us.
+It lets us know that something is not great and needs to be looked at.

-For pre-historic or early humans, stress appeared in response to a serious danger or a threat, like meeting a tiger while hunting for food.
-Stress hormones like adrenaline and cortisol gave us the boost we needed to deal with the predator: either ‘fight or flight’.
+For pre-historic or early humans, stress appeared in response to serious danger, like meeting a bear while out hunting.
+Stress hormones like adrenaline and cortisol gave the boost we needed to deal with the threat: either ‘fight or flight’.

-Our bodies still respond to a threat in the same way today, even though the tiger has been replaced by a maths exam or a row with our boyfriend/girlfriend.
-Stress can cause a physical reaction: our body gets tense and our heart rate speeds up.
+Our bodies still respond to threats the same way today.
+Even though the bear has now been replaced by a maths exam or a row with our boyfriend/girlfriend.
+Stress can cause a physical reaction: our body tenses and our heart rate speeds up.

 When is stress good and when is it bad?

-When young people come to Jigsaw with feelings of stress, we assure them that it’s not possible to completely rid your life of it.
+When young people come to Jigsaw with feelings of stress, we say it’s not possible to completely rid your life of it.
 But, it is possible to better manage, and reduce your stress levels.

 Stress is your body trying to tell you something so learning to listen to it is a good start:

 Stress isn’t always a bad thing.
 In fact a little bit of stress can be helpful.
-The caveman can run away from the tiger, and you get the energy boost to tackle two hours of trigonometry questions.
+The caveman can run away from the bear.
+And you get the energy boost to tackle two hours of trigonometry questions.

 Stress rarely appears alone.
 You might also be feeling down, anxious, angry, irritable, overwhelmed or overloaded.
-Stress can interfere with our sleep and leave us lacking motivation and make it difficult to concentrate.
+Stress can interfere with our sleep and leave us lacking motivation.
+It may also make it difficult to concentrate.